-Two movements are thus closely intertwined here: spatial and corporeal orders move close in-step with each other.
+Two movements are thus closely intertwined here: spatial and corporeal orders.
 To beautify the city is at once to institute an order of its proper subject.
-Following Foucault, we can think this as a certain rationalisation (cf. Dean, Governmentality, 99, Foucault, 'Society Must be Defended').
-One oriented towards the optimisation of life, its schematisation in ways that control and master the movement of bodies, of illnesses and epidemics, of crime and disorder, and of goods and trade (cf. Aslam, Architecture as Government, 166).
+Following Foucault, we can think this as a certain rationalisation (cf. Dean, <Governmentality>, p.
+99, Foucault, <Society Must be Defended>).
+One oriented towards the optimisation of life, its schematisation in ways that control and master the movement of bodies, of illnesses and epidemics, of crime and disorder, and of goods and trade (cf. Aslam, <Architecture as Government>, p.
+166).
 An architectural biopolitics that seeks to foster and enable movement (that needs this movement), but always only in linear, segmented and tightly-controlled flows.
 Each movement traverses a border or limit, but any such traverse must be closely choreographed and orchestrated, as one precise part in the whole apparatus.
+Because free circulation is a threat.
+Anyone can show up anywhere.
+Anyone can build a house anywhere (‘they will soon start to build their homes on the road!’, we hear people complain in Patwardhan’s film).
+An unacceptable messiness that must be ordered and policed.
+So that people move into the metropolis from the periphery, live in labour camps, work in insecure and precarious jobs, are evicted from labour camps, move to the streets, are evicted from the streets and harassed by a police apparatus until they leave the city.
+And equally, as they work, these bodies must move in particular ways.
+File into overcrowded trains and buses, moving one way in the mornings, another in the evenings.
+No one is supposed to show up out of place – a worker in the factory or mill outside of work hours is anathema.

-Yet, this process that seeks to institute that »puritan moral of separation, exclusion and control« (cf. Cruz, two-way journeys, 75) is constantly resisted – faces »petty malices« (cf. Foucault, Nietzsche, Genealogy, History) – as the mill-workers, slum-dwellers, domestic workers and thousands of others transgress zonal boundaries and act in disorderly and unruly ways.
-In occupying the Great Eastern textile mill, this is what the workers in another of Patwardhan’s films, <Occupation: Mill Worker> (1993) (cf. Occupation: Mill Worker) enact.
+Yet, this process that seeks to institute that »puritan moral of separation, exclusion and control« (cf. Cruz, <Two-Way journeys>, p.
+75) is constantly resisted – faces »petty malices« (cf. Foucault, <Nietzsche, Genealogy, History, p.
+159-160 >) – as the mill-workers, slum-dwellers, domestic workers and thousands of others transgress zonal boundaries and act in disorderly and unruly ways.
+In occupying the Great Eastern textile mill, this is what the workers in another of Patwardhan’s films, <Occupation: Mill Worker> (1993) enact.
 What are the spaces that energise and make possible such resistances?
-Or, more precisely, what particular interlacings of spaces and the bodies that move through them allow us to glimpse (and listen) for such a fugitive cadence?

-I want to suggest, tentatively, that these fugitive cadences are one of capture or recapture (as the workers barge into the locked-out mill).
-The enactment of a dissensual moment where those that are without place – those who are to be only peripheral – seize precisely the sites foreclosed to them (cf. Ranciere, <The Thinking of Dissensus>, Ranciere, <Proletarian Nights>, Chambers, <The Lessons of Ranciere>).
+The enactment of a dissensual moment where those that are without place – those who are to be only peripheral – seize precisely the sites foreclosed to them (cf. Ranciere, <The Thinking of Dissensus>).
 Against a spatio-corporeal order in which these bodies (mill workers, slum dwellers, hawkers and so on) are interpellated as the impure and out-of-place excess, the performance of resistance in <Occupation> enacts a radical reimagination of the body and its emplacement.
 My discussion here is an attempt – a foray – into exploring the contours and rhythms of these practices of »indocility«.
 I am after the restless and restive resistance of recalcitrant bodies.
-Refusing to simply work and leave – »you can keep razing our homes; we will rebuild them, we will not leave« (cf. Patwardhan, Bombay Our City).
+Refusing to simply work and leave – »you can keep razing our homes; we will rebuild them, we will not leave« (cf. Patwardhan, <Bombay, Our City>).
 And the rhythms of these offbeat, improper performances resound most clearly in the <chawl>.